Charlotte Godber

 Crime

-A talented and conscientious advocate with a reputation for excellent client care.
+A talented and conscientious advocate with a reputation for excellent client care from first instructions right through to trial.
 Charlotte's practice encompasses the full range of criminal offences.

 Public Law